086290-xyz/tchb/docs/zh_CN/other_leg_exercises.md

 dancers walk in en-pointe bare foot for at least 30-45 minutes and then 2 hours with pointe shoes (around 30 minutes at the barre for warming up and then 120 minutes dancing).
 You'll also be able to do that in time.
-Pointe training will strenghten and stretch the calfs and get the feet and toes used to this position.
+Pointe training will strengthen and stretch the calfs and get the feet and toes used to this position.
 The stretches mentioned above will also be improved a lot.
-In the beginning you'll probably need assistance or will need to hold on to something, a barre is a good suggestion, because this requires both strenght and a special walking technique very similar to the one seen in ballet and only training will get you there.
+In the beginning you'll probably need assistance or will need to hold on to something, a barre is a good suggestion, because this requires both strength and a special walking technique very similar to the one seen in ballet and only training will get you there.
 Therefor you should always begin in the turnout, because this walking technique requires this!
 In time you'll even be able to comfortably jump